arkivanov/Decompose/docs/navigation/stack/overview.md

 }
 ```

+## Components in the back stack

+`Child Stack` can not be empty, there is always one active (resumed) child component.
+Components in the back stack are either stopped or destroyed.
+When `Child Stack` is first initialized or recreated after e.g. process death, only the active component is created, components in the back stack remain destroyed and are created on demand.

+Use the `backStackCreateDepth` argument to control how many components in the back stack are automatically created.
+E.g. use `1` to always create the last component in the back stack (in addition to the active component which is always created), use `Int.MAX_VALUE` to create all components in the back stack.
+Default value is `0`, which means that a component is only created when it becomes active.
+The automatic creation of components in the back stack may be useful with swipe-back navigation, e.g. in SwiftUI.

 ## Configuration changes and process death on (not only) Android

 `Child Stack` automatically preserves the stack when a configuration change or process death occurs.
-By default, only the active component is recreated, components in the back stack remain destroyed and are recreated on demand.
+By default, only the active component is recreated, components in the back stack remain destroyed and are created on demand.

-Use the `backStackRecreationDepth` argument to control how many components in the back stack are automatically recreated.
-E.g. use `1` to always recreate the last component in the back stack (in addition to the active component which is always recreated), use `Int.MAX_VALUE` to recreate all components in the back stack.
-Default value is `0`, which means that a component is only recreated when it becomes active.
-The automatic recreation of components in the back stack may be useful with swipe-back navigation, e.g. in SwiftUI.

 ## Delivering a result when navigating back